ApiLogicServer/Docs/docs/Architecture-Internals.md

 ## Testing Packages

-In some cases, you may wish to test using experimental version of underlying packages, such as `safrs` or `logicbank`:
+In some cases, you may wish to test using experimental version of underlying packages, such as `safrs` or `logicbank`.
+You can [add multiple paths to Python Path](https://stackoverflow.com/questions/41471578/visual-studio-code-how-to-add-multiple-paths-to-python-path){:target="_blank" rel="noopener"} like this:

 *1.* Edit `ApiLogicServer/.vscode/settings.json` to identify the desired packages, e.g.:

 ```
     "terminal.integrated.env.osx":
-        { "PYTHONPATH": "/Users/val/dev/safr" }
+        { "PYTHONPATH": "/Users/val/dev/safrs" }
 ```

 If yu have more than one, separate them with *colon*s.

+*2.* With the ApiLogicServer venv active, `pip uninstall` the packages you want to test

-*2.* Exit the ApiLogicServer workspace, and restart VSCode on the `ApiLogicServer` folder (not workspace)
+*3.* Exit the ApiLogicServer workspace, and restart VSCode on the `ApiLogicServer` folder (not workspace)

-*3.* Use the Run Configs to create/test the app, e.g., `2 - Debug ApiLogicProject`
+*4.* Use the Run Configs to create/test the app, e.g., `2 - Debug ApiLogicProject`

 &nbsp;